This article provides you

 - In some cases, you might have to provide your email to download the cheat sheet.
 It’s up to you if you want to do it or not.

 This is the official Red Hat Linux commands cheat sheet.
+You need to Sign in with your account to access the cheatsheet.
 You can download by visiting the link below:

 A nice to have colorful cheat sheet that covers most frequently used Linux commands.
 You can download it from the link below: